 Time to Sell Gold Indicator #6: There are Gold Kiosks Selling Gold Bars and Coins Popping up in Shopping Malls Everywhere

-As we have mentioned previously here, we are seeing the opposite of this currently with kiosks popping up that are buying gold from the public.
+As we have mentioned previously here, we are seeing the opposite of this currently with kiosks existing to buy gold from the public.

 Also a couple of local bullion retailers have actually disappeared from the market since 2010.
 So there is no proliferation of people selling gold or silver.